 Students in the WeatherWatcher Living-Learning Community have:

-Students in the WeatherWatcher community live in Perry Hall, located on Cook Campus.
+Students in the WeatherWatcher community live in Perry Hall, located on Cook Campus, Rutgers University–New Brunswick.
 A short walk from the Environmental and Natural Resource Sciences Building, Perry Hall offers carpeting, air conditioning, cable TV, and Internet access in each room, which is normally shared with a roommate; and a kitchen and lounge on each floor.
 You're also only a short walk to the Cook Campus Center and the Cook/Douglass Recreation Center.

-All Rutgers–New Brunswick students are welcome to apply by submitting the WeatherWatcher Living-Learning Community online application.
+All Rutgers University–New Brunswick students are welcome to apply by submitting the WeatherWatcher Living-Learning Community online application.
 Applications received by May 1 are guaranteed consideration for the following fall semester.
 RU-tv staff review applications, and finalists will be asked to interview.

 WeatherWatcher Living-Learning Community